DjangoCRM/django-crm/docs/crm_system_overview.md

 ## Email and Mailings

 - **Email Integration:** The CRM software app stores emails linked to specific deals, requests, or contacts.
-  The system imports emails containing CRM tickets automatically and thus synchronizes with mailboxes on the service providers' servers.
+  - The system imports emails containing CRM tickets automatically and thus synchronizes with mailboxes on the service providers' servers.
-- **Email Integration**: The CRM system can integrate with email service providers that require OAuth2 setup (two-factor authentication), such as Gmail.
+  - The CRM system can integrate with email service providers that require OAuth2 setup (two-factor authentication), such as Gmail.
 - **Mailing Campaigns**: Users can create targeted email campaigns, track their success, and manage subscriber lists.
   Mailings are sent from sales managers’ accounts with limitations to avoid spam filters.

 ## The Analytics Application in Django-CRM customer software

+The Django-CRM system includes analytical features that provide various reports to help you make informed business decisions:

+- **Income Summary Report**: Overview of income and its forecast.
+  - Provides a summary of income and forecast based on payment statuses.
+- **Sales Funnel Report**: Visual representation of the sales process.
+- **Lead Source Summary Report**: Analysis of lead sources and their effectiveness.
+- **Lead Conversion Report**: Overview of lead conversion rates.
+- **Deal Summary Report**: Summary of deals and their statuses.

 ### Sales Funnel

-- **Sales Funnel Analysis**: The CRM provides a visual sales funnel that shows the percentage of deals remaining after each stage,
-- helping identify where deals are most often lost and where improvements are needed.
+- **Sales Funnel Analysis**: The CRM provides a visual sales funnel that shows the percentage of deals remaining after each stage, helping identify where deals are most often lost and where improvements are needed.
-- **Sales Funnel Analysis**: A built-in sales funnel visually represents the conversion of leads into closed deals.
+  A built-in sales funnel visually represents the conversion of commercial requests into closed deals.
   This helps sales teams understand where they are losing potential clients and take actions to improve.

+## Conclusion

+The Django-CRM system is a powerful and flexible solution for managing customer relationships.
+It offers a wide range of features to handle various business objects, automate email marketing, and gain insights through analytics.
+By leveraging these features, businesses can enhance their customer relationship management processes and make informed decisions.

 (***The content is being supplemented.***)